Subject Summary: Part IB Materials Science

 This course is taught by the Department of Materials Science & Metallurgy.

-- have developed practical skills in laboratory work and the necessary associated awareness of health and safety in the laboratory;
+- developed practical skills in laboratory work and the necessary associated awareness of health and safety in the laboratory;

 Teaching and Learning Methods